Tgmmmmmmmm/zotero-odh/README.md

 ## Quick Start Guide

+Same to ODH extension, this plugin connected to Anki also by [AnkiConnect](https://ankiweb.net/shared/info/2055492159).

 ## Key Features

 These are the ZODH features, put generally in the order in which we plan to implement them.